codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 1. Click **Update Credentials**.
 Codefresh displays a message that the Git Runtime credentials have been updated.
 1. Continue with [Step 5: Add Git user token](#step-5-add-git-user-token).

 ### Step 5: Add Git user token
 Add a Git user token, as a personal access token unique to every user.
-The permissions for the Git user token are different from those required for the Git Runtime token.
-Verify that you have an access token from your Git provider with the correct scopes.
+The permissions for the Git user token are different from those of the Git Runtime token.
+Verify that you have an [access token from your Git provider with the correct scopes]({{site.baseurl}}/docs/reference/git-tokens/#git-user-access-token-scopes).

 >**TIP**:
-If you have already added a Git user token, you can skip this step.
+If you already have a Git user token defined, you can skip this step.

-1. Click **Git user token** to add your personal access token to authorize actions in Git repositories.
+1. Click **Git user token** to add your personal access token to authorize actions to Git repositories.
 1. Continue with [Step 6: (Optional) Configure Hybrid GitOps Runtime as Argo Application](#step-6-optional-configure-hybrid-gitops-runtime-as-argo-application).

 ### Step 6: (Optional) Configure Hybrid GitOps Runtime as Argo Application